zcbenz/node-fork/README.md

  it will be a bit resource-consuming, this is because v8 engine does not support threads good enough.
 When v8 finally supports threads, I will make an equivalent threading one.

+## License

+ All codes are published under MIT license.